Alex2point0/to-do-react-app/README.md

 # This project was developed in [React](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for an assessment to General Electric - Software Division

+You can see try this app online clicking [here](https://to-do-list-app-react-ge.herokuapp.com/)<br>
+Works good on any device and screen size

 ## Instructions for running this app locally

 ### Requirements